idiap/bob/doc/Overview.rst

 Image processing
 ----------------

-Numerous image processing tools are provided such as filtering (Gaussian, Median, Gabor), visual feature extraction (LBP, SIFT bridge to `VLFeat`_), face normalization and optical flow.
+Numerous image processing tools are provided such as filtering (Gaussian, Median, Gabor), visual feature extraction (LBPs and there is a SIFT bridge to `VLFeat`_), face normalization and optical flow.

 Machine learning
 ----------------